mgutt/save-web-page.sh/README.md

 # wgetg
 `wgetg` is an alternative to `wget` or `curl`, which opens an URL in a graphical browser and returns the html source or saves the web page as html file by using `xdotool`.
-By that the html source code contains interactive changes made by javascript.
+By that the html source code contains interactive changes made by JavaScript.

 **Demo:**